dannydxu1/iOS-Portfolio-Xu22/README.md

 # iOS-Portfolio-Xu22

 ## Introduction
 Hello!
-I'm Danny Xu, and this is my high school computer science portfolio.
+I'm Danny Xu, a current Senior at Eden Prairie High School, and this is my high school computer science portfolio.
 - My first computer science class was AP Computer Science Principles, where I obtained a holistic introduction to computer science; I learned about types of data, algorithms and programming, and computer systems/networks.
 - Next I took AP Computer Science A (Java), where I learned about object-oriented programming, arrays, inheritance, classes, and recursion.
 Taking AP CS A solidified my interest in computer science and gave me a foundation to learn more languages.
 - Currently, I am taking iOS App Development and learning how to use Swift and XCode to create iOS applications.